-For market based emissions reporting, HSBC applies the following hierarchy of emission factors, using the most recent factors available:
+For market based emissions reporting, HSBC applies the following hierarchy of emissions information and factors, using the most recent data available from:

 - 1. Factors provided by electricity attribute certificates or equivalent instruments; - 2.
-Factors provided by contracts for electricity, such as power purchase agreements (PPAs).

-- 3. Factors provided by energy suppliers - 4.
-Factors provided by the Association of Issuing Bodies (AIB) for the residual mixes in Europe - 5.
-Other grid-average emission factors (subnational or national) - 6.
+Factors provided by contracts for electricity, such as power purchase agreements (PPAs); - 3.
+Factors provided by energy suppliers; - 4.
+Factors provided by the Association of Issuing Bodies (AIB) for the residual mixes in Europe; - 5.
+Other grid-average emission factors (subnational or national); - 6.
 Factors provided by the International Energy Agency (IEA).